-Just 10 minutes of physical activity multiple times a day improves healthJanuary 4th, 2013 in Health
+Just 10 minutes of physical activity multiple times a day improves healthJanuary 4th, 2013 by Sharyn Alden in Health /

 Despite the importance of physical activity, many people feel they don't have enough time to exercise.
 An active lifestyle that includes engaging in physical activity for less than 10 minutes multiple times a day can have the same health benefits as more structured exercise, finds a new study in the American Journal of Health Promotion.